Adaptive Reuse & Building Conversion Construction — Nationwide

 ASCE 41 (Seismic Evaluation and Retrofit) provides standards for assessing and upgrading the seismic performance of existing buildings — critical for adaptive reuse in seismic zones where occupancy change triggers seismic upgrade requirements.

-OSHA regulates worker safety during renovation — including hazmat abatement, confined space entry, lead exposure, and structural stability during selective demolition.
+OSHA regulates worker safety during renovation — including hazmat abatement, confined space entry, lead exposure, silica per the silica rule, and structural stability during selective demolition.

 Warehouse → Brewery & Taproom — Denver